Coimbatore district: Education

 Coimbatore is an educational hub of south India.
 As of 2010, the Coimbatore district is home to 7 universities, 78 engineering colleges, 5 medical colleges, 2 dental colleges, 35 polytechnics, 150 arts and science colleges and schools.
 The city has reputed universities like Tamil Nadu Agricultural University (est. 1971), Bharathiar University (1982), Anna University Coimbatore (2007) and Avinashilingam university (1987).
 Coimbatore also houses research institutes like Central Institute for Cotton Research, Sugarcane Breeding Institute, Institute of Forest Genetics and Tree Breeding (IFGTB), Indian Council of Forestry Research and Education and Tamil Nadu Institute of Urban Studies.
 There are also plans to establish a world class university in the region.
 District is also home to renowned multi-campus, multi-disciplinary private Deemed university, Amrita Vishwa Vidyapeetham.

 The first college opened in the district was the Government Arts College (1875–76).
 The forest college and research institute was opened in 1916.
 The first engineering college in the city was started by G.D.
 Naidu as the Arthur Hope College of Technology in 1945.
 Later it became the Government College of Technology, Coimbatore.
 PSG College of Technology was established later in 1951.
 The Air Force Administrative College was established in 1949 to train Indian Air Force personnel.
 Coimbatore Institute of Technology (CIT) was started in the 1950s.
 Coimbatore Medical College was opened in 1966 and the Government law college started functioning from 1978.
 The agricultural school established in 1868 was converted into a full-fledged agricultural university (Tamil Nadu Agricultural University) in 1971 and the Sálim Ali Centre for Ornithology and Natural History was opened in 1990.
 Several private engineering and arts & science colleges were started during the education boom in the 1990s.
-Few famous arts and science colleges are PSG College of Arts and Science, Dr G R Damodaran College of Science, Sri Krishna Arts and Science College.
+Few famous arts and science colleges are PSG College of Arts and Science, Dr G R Damodaran College of Science, Sri Krishna Arts and Science College, Hindusthan College of Arts and Science.

 In 1867, the first group of students appeared for the SSLC Examinations from Coimbatore district.
 The Coimbatore and Pollachi education districts are the units of administration for education in the district.
 The literacy rate is 84%.